 Boaters should also read and adhere to the following advice by the BSS:

-Feel free to contact our team to better understand how you can prepare a dayboat for passengers with different physical abilities.
+Feel free to contact our team to better understand how to prepare a day boat for passengers with different physical abilities.
 Boarding poles can assist with entry to a vessel, while booster seats can help to heighten a helm position.

 What should you wear?

-You can wear what you like when boating, but sensible and comfortable clothing suited to the expedition is your best bet.
-We would always suggest suitable shows – and definitely no heels and shoes with dark soles that could mark the boat.
-Deck shoes are ideal or shoes with soft, light soles.
+You can wear what you like when boating, but sensible and comfortable clothing suited to the expedition is always advisable.
+We would always suggest suitable shoes – and definitely no heels or shoes with dark soles that could mark the boat.
+Deck shoes are ideal – or shoes with soft, light soles.

-Since UK weather can change unexpectedly, it’s worth bringing extra layers and a waterproof jacket.
+Given that UK weather can change unexpectedly, it is worth bringing extra layers and a waterproof jacket.
 And don’t forget your sun cream, which is an absolute must if you don’t have a canopy to protect yourself from the sun’s rays, and your swimmers and a towel if you plan to take a dip.

-We are an established, independent marina on a picturesque stretch of the iconic River Thames in Wargrave.
-We are passionate about helping you to find your perfect boat, and we also invest in long-term relationships to ensure you have the best possible experience once you take to the water.
+As an established, independent marina on a picturesque stretch of the iconic River Thames in Wargrave and our new facility in Chichester, we are passionate about helping you find your perfect boat, investing in long-term relationships to ensure you have the best possible experience as soon as you take to the water.

-We offer a wide range of services, including a brokerage for new and used boats, storage, and professional cleaning, maintenance, and boat repairs.
+We offer a wide range of services, including a brokerage for new and used boats along with storage facilities and professional cleaning, maintenance, and boat repairs.